 Attacks on the Internet mean constantly growing problem for network administrators.
 Sophisticated attacks have evidence spread across multiple hosts and subnetworks.
 To detect these attacks promptly and correctly, data must be aggregated and analyzed automatically.
-In this article, the novel Komondor intrusion detection system is presented, which enables current attack correlation methods to be upgraded to work in a distributed environment, thereby making them feasible for large-scale deployment.
-This is achieved by inserting a middle layer into the intrusion detection data path, which utilizes the Kademlia overlay.
+In this article, the novel Komondor intrusion detection system is presented, which enables current attack correlation methods to be upgraded to work in a distributed environment.
+This is achieved by inserting a middle layer into the intrusion detection data path, which utilizes the Kademlia DHT overlay.
+As it is possible to optimize the data storage traffic to O(1)message per attack event, Kademlia is the most feasible choice of DHT topology for a wide area deployment of an intrusion detection system.